 Who's going to win the race for delivering bits to the television is still very much an uncertain bet.
 The models all vary significantly.
-Netflix pioneered unlimited subscription streaming, but Blockbuster and VUDU also offer Netflix-like subscriptions and have copied Hastings's lead, partnering with consumer electronics makers to bring their services to TV sets.
+Netflix pioneered unlimited subscription streaming, but Dish Network's Blockbuster and Wal-Mart's VUDU also offer Netflix-like subscriptions and have copied Hastings's lead, partnering with consumer electronics makers to bring their services to TV sets.
 Apple's iTunes offers video purchases and "rentals" that can also play across PCs and Macs, as well as the firm's iPod, iPhone, iPad, and Apple TV products.
-Microsoft also offers an online rental and purchase service via Xbox (yes, this makes Microsoft both a Netflix partner as well as a sort of competitor, a phenomenon often referred to as coopetition, or frenemies A. Brandenberger and B. Nalebuff, Co-opetition: A Revolution Mindset that Combines Competition and Cooperation: The Game Theory Strategy That's Changing the Game of Business (New York: Broadway Business, 1997); and S. Johnson, "The Frenemy Business Relationship," Fast Company, November 25, 2008.).
+Microsoft also offers an online rental and purchase service via Xbox.
 Amazon has expanded its Internet video purchase and rental business with the addition of free streaming for thousands of titles as a perk to those customers paying for its Amazon Prime shipping service.
-Amazon's consumer electronics partnerships have also expanded (yes, those vendors are quite promiscuous) and many of the same firms partnering with Netflix also stream Amazon content.
+Amazon's consumer electronics partnerships have also expanded (those vendors are quite promiscuous) and many of the same firms partnering with Netflix also stream Amazon content.
 And Amazon is getting into the disc-by-mail act, too, acquiring LoveFilm (often described as the "Netflix of Europe"), for some \$200 million in early 2011.C.
 Byrne, "Amazon Acquires LoveFilm, Europe's Netflix, for Approximately \$200 Million," VentureBeat, January 20, 2011.
-YouTube now offers thousands of television shows and movies via both adsupported and rental models, and the firm's parent has launched Google TV to make television access easier.
+YouTube now offers thousands of television shows and movies via both ad-supported and rental models, and the firm's parent has launched Google TV to make television access easier.
 Facebook has begun to experiment with video streaming, working with Warner Brothers to stream The Dark Knight for a fee of thirty Facebook credits.
+With Netflix offering apps on so many of these competing platforms, the firm's frenemies list is a long one.

-And the networks and content providers also have their own offerings: many stream content on their own Web sites; Comcast and Verizon have apps that stream content to phones, PCs, and tablets; and Hulu is a joint venture backed by NBC, Fox, and other networks.
+10. Removing an organization from a firm's distribution channel.
+Disintermediation collapses the path between supplier and customer.
+Networks and content providers also have their own offerings: many stream content on their own Web sites; Comcast and Verizon have apps that stream content to phones, PCs, and tablets; and Hulu is a joint venture backed by NBC, Fox, and other networks.
 Hulu offers a basic ad-supported PC streaming service as well as Hulu Plus, a subscription service that offers more content as well as streaming to certain consumer electronics devices.
 Whether all these efforts are individually sustainable remains to be seen.
 Many are efforts offered by deep-pocketed rivals that can subsidize experimentation through profits from their primary businesses, so even if efforts are slow to gain traction, a shakeout may take time.